cynthiaugwu/IntelReport/README.md

 ## 👨‍💻 For Developers

 IntelliReport provides a powerful API for integrating intelligence report processing into your applications.
-Whether you're building humanitarian response systems, corporate risk management platforms, or government analysis tools, IntelliReport adapts to your organizational tone and requirements.
+Whether you're building humanitarian response systems, corporate risk management platforms, or government analysis tools, IntelliReport adapts to your organisational tone and requirements.

 ### Key Features

-- 🎯 **Tone-Aware Analysis** - Adapts to NGO, Corporate, or Government contexts
+- 🎯 **Tone-Aware Analysis** - Adapts to NGO, Corporate, or Professional contexts
 - 🔍 **AI-Powered Extraction** - Extracts BLUF, findings, recommendations, and entities
 - 🛡️ **PII Redaction** - Configurable privacy protection with multiple levels
 - 📊 **Multiple Formats** - Output to JSON, YAML, XML, Markdown, and HTML